 - Float Bar and Cafe is great for snacks.
 If you want a larger meal go offsite.
 Again, your ticket is good for the entire day.

 - The exhibit can be crowded, depending on when you go.
 My oldest and I went back for our second visit late Sunday afternoon and had a much easier time exploring smaller details.
-You can see how many tickets are left for check-in times when purchasing online.
-This will give you and idea of how many people will be going through the exhibit.

 - Wear comfortable clothes and walking shoes.
 After all, you are very likely going down a dryer.